TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 28/1 Samuel 28.25.md

 ---

-and she brought it before Saul, and before his servants; and they did eat.
+She brought it before Saul, and before his servants; and they ate.
 Then they rose up, and went away that night.